maxdetal/Motatel/README.md

 - installs Homebrew if necessary
 - checks whether Python 3 is installed
 - installs Python 3 if necessary
+- checks whether media-control is installed
+- installs media-control if necessary
 - checks whether Karabiner-Elements is installed
 - installs Karabiner-Elements if necessary
 - opens Karabiner-Elements